 The 2013 Directive encompasses all companies governed by Member State law whereas the 2002 IAS Regulation only made adoption of IFRSs mandatory for the consolidated financial statements of companies listed in European securities markets.
-There is a precedence that must be observed for undertakings required to use IFRSs:
+There is a precedence that must be observed for undertakings using full IFRSs:

-- If the IFRSs are silent on a matter then national law (which may be wholly, or partly, based on the Directive) should be referred to for its treatment; - If there is a conflict between IFRSs and the Directive, the treatment prescribed in the IFRS takes precedence.
+- If the IFRSs are silent on a matter the Directive should be referred to for its treatment; - If there is a conflict between IFRSs and the Directive, the treatment prescribed in the IFRS takes precedence.